yeana-dev/Critterdex/README.md

 #### MVP

 - Listing each critter with their name, icon, available months, available time, and location.
-- Search engine to look up critter by its name.
+- Text based search for critter
+- Remove previous search

 #### PostMVP